Pinner tube station: Location

-London bus routes 183, H11, H12 and H13 serve the station's location and provide services that terminate at Golders Green, Harrow, Mount Vernon Hospital, Northwood Hills, Ruislip, South Harrow and Stanmore.
+London bus routes 183, H11, H12 and H13 serve the station's location and provide services that terminate at Golders Green, Harrow, Mount Vernon Hospital, Northwood Hills (St Vincent's hospice), Ruislip Lido, South Harrow and Stanmore.
 The H12 route also connects Pinner tube station to Hatch End railway station, which was named Pinner & Hatch End between 1911 and 1920 before being renamed Hatch End (for Pinner) and then, in 1956, Hatch End.
 Northwood Hills station is 2.08 km to the north west and North Harrow is 1.48 km to the south east on the Metropolitan line.

 Access to the southbound platform is step-free from the ticket hall.
-In order to reach the northbound platform, it is necessary to use a footbridge, which was constructed in 2002.
+In order to reach the northbound platform, during off-peak times, it is necessary to use a footbridge, which was constructed in 2002.
 Before this, a subway between the two platforms existed, but this was closed for safety reasons.
 Accessibility lifts opened on 18 July 2008 making the station totally step-free.
 Originally scheduled for installation in 2005, the delay had been caused by a lack of funding and was originally rescheduled for 2009/10 but following complaints by the Harrow Public Transport Users Association the construction was brought forward to 2007 only to be delayed by the collapse of London Underground contractors Metronet.